Back to Resources

 3. Follow-up Inspections:

-• Quarterly inspections if charge is ≥50 lbs
+• Quarterly inspections for commercial/industrial systems ≥500 lbs

 4. Documentation - All repairs and tests must be documented